ptbfw/Initializer/README.md

 <h3>Executer</h3>
 <b>ls</b> and <b>whoami</b> are command witch are executed before every scenario.
-You can use this for apache restart, moving files, clearing cache etc...
+You can use this for apache restart, moving files, clearing cache etc.